-PREREQUISITE: MATH-025, MATH-025N, MATH-029 or its equivalent
+PREREQUISITE: MATH-025, MATH-025N, MATH-029 or higher or its equivalent

-Transfer: CSU Gen. Ed.
+LMC Degree: ADR: Natural Sciences; DA Transfer: CSU Gen. Ed.
 Area B1, B3

 This course is a one-semester survey of the principles of general, organic, and biochemistry.
 Satisfies the chemistry prerequisite of health career programs requiring only one semester of chemistry, including Kinesiology and most nursing programs at CSUs and four-year colleges.
 It is one option to fulfill the chemistry prerequisite for LMC Microbiology (BIOSC-050).
 May not be repeated.
 LR